 \end{defn}

-What is the minimal rate of blow up in mZK?
-What are the possible blow up rates in mZK?
-This is an ongoing research question that has attracted the attention of several researchers during past years.
-Concerning the study of the existence of blow up solutions, significant efforts have been made with respect to the case of the 2D mZK equation.
+What is the minimal rate of blow-up in gZK?
+What are the possible blow-up rates in gZK?
+This is an ongoing research question that has attracted the attention of several researchers during the past years, in particular for the case of the mZK model ($k=2$).
+Concerning the study of the existence of blow-up solutions, significant efforts have been made with respect to the case of the 2D mZK equation.
 Recall that this equation is mass critical, and therefore, can be compared to the critical generalized KdV equation in 1D.
 For this last equation, Martel and Merle \cite{MartelMerle} proved the existence of solutions that blow up in the $H^1(\mathbb R^2)$ norm in finite time.
 However, no analogous results are yet available for the 2D mZK equation.
 When the initial data $u_0\in H^1(\mathbb R^2)$ Farah et. al. \cite{Farahetal} described that there exists $\alpha > 0$ such that the solution to 2D mZK blows up in finite or infinite time, if the energy is negative and if the mass of the initial data satisfies $\norm{Q}_{L^2(\mathbb R^2)}< \norm{u_0}_{L^2(\mathbb R^2)}< \norm{Q}_{L^2(\mathbb R^2)}+\alpha$.
-This is referred to as near-threshold blow-up phenomenon for the negative energy solutions.
+This is referred to as the near-threshold blow-up phenomenon for the negative energy solutions.
 Klein-Roudenko-Stoilov \cite{KRS2021} investigated the $H^1(\mathbb R^2)$ blow-up phenomenon for the 2D mZK equation, numerically.
-In particular, they conjecture that blow-up happens in finite time and that blow-up solutions have some resemblance of being self-similar, i.e., the blow-up core forms a rightward moving self-similar type rescaled profile with the blow-up happening at finite time and spatial infinity.
+In particular, they conjecture that blow-up happens in finite time and that blow-up solutions have some resemblance to being self-similar, i.e., the blow-up core forms a rightward-moving self-similar type rescaled profile with the blow-up happening at finite time and spatial infinity.